 Pheniramine is an antihistamine approved to treat allergy symptoms such as stuffy nose and swollen eyes.
-It has also been used to treat dermatitis (inflammation of the skin).
-Pheniramine is might be listed as pheniramine maleate on medication labels.
+It has also been used to treat dermatitis (inflammation of the skin) and motion sickness.
+Pheniramine might be listed as pheniramine maleate on medication labels.
 Pheniramine can be found in over-the-counter multi-symptom medications.

 I take pheniramine.
 Can it make it harder for me to get pregnant?

-Studies have not been done to see if pheniramine could make it harder for a woman to get pregnant.
+Studies have not been done to see if pheniramine could make it harder to get pregnant.

-Does taking pheniramine maleate increase the chance for miscarriage?
+Does taking pheniramine increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
 Studies have not been done to see if pheniramine increases the chance for a miscarriage.

-Does taking pheniramine in the first trimester increase the chance of birth defects?
+Does taking pheniramine increase the chance of birth defects?

-Does taking pheniramine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking pheniramine in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if pheniramine causes long-term problems in behavior or learning.
+Studies have not been done to see if pheniramine causes behavior or learning issues for the child.

-If a man takes pheniramine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes pheniramine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?